 “Island Time” is a unique phenomenon.
 It helps to think of it as a suggestion instead of a deadline.
-If you’re 15 minutes late to almost anything, you’re still considered early!
+You’re still considered early if you’re 15 minutes late to almost anything!

 You could move to Key West to start enjoying the island life in Florida.
-If you want something quieter with easy access to warm beaches, consider Captiva Island instead.
+However, if you want quieter with easy access to warm beaches, consider Captiva Island instead.

-The average price of housing in 2020 was $805,000, but that was because only four homes were available.
+The average housing price in 2020 was $805,000, but that was because only four homes were available.
 If you don’t mind living in one of the small villas on the island, you can find a place for under $400,000.

 Are You Looking for Affordability in Florida?

 If affordability is the primary reason you’re moving to Florida, Kissimmee is the best place to select.
 Although it is on the larger side (pop.
-60,000), you’ll find homes in the low $100k range in this community.
+60,000), you’ll find homes in this community’s low $150k range.

 That’s the upside of living in Kissimmee.
-The downside is that you’re near Walt Disney World, which means tourists are coming through town every day.
+The downside is that you’re near Walt Disney World, which means tourists visit the town every day.

 You’ll be in a prime location for outdoor recreation, entertainment options, and travel needs.
-Kissimmee is conveniently located near all significant roadways in the state.
+In addition, Kissimmee is conveniently located near all significant roadways in the state.

-If you want affordable and access to the water, Cape Coral is the better choice.
-Over 400 miles of canals route through the town, which is more than any other community in the world.
+If you want affordable access to the water, Cape Coral is the better choice.
+Over 400 miles of canals route through the town, which is more than any other community.
 It’s the largest city between Miami and Tampa, with Fort Meyers on the other side of the river.

 The median home price in Cape Coral is around $180,000.
 You could join the yacht club, visit the ecological preserve, or explore Useppa Island when the sun shines.